orcfax/docs/docs/developer-manual/archived-docs.md

 ### In use

-Minting policy identifiers were critical as fact statements were to be verified as having come from a known source.
-These identifiers also provided the ability to filter all of the UTxO at a given smart contract address and to filter out those sent by others to the same address.
+Minting policy identifiers were critical as Fact Statements were to be verified as having come from a known source.
+These identifiers also provided the ability to filter all of the UTXO at a given smart contract address and to filter out those sent by others to the same address.

-Users were required to use the following information to identify the latest facts published.
+Users were required to use the following information to identify the latest Facts published.

 * Minting policy ID.
 * Datum format, including:
   * Most recent (`ValueReference -> PropertyValue[1] -> value)`, i.e. the
-  largest POSIX timestamp compared to other fact statement datum,
+  largest POSIX timestamp compared to other Fact Statement datum,
   * Feed name, e.g. "ADA-USD".

 > Note: Users on preprod will find a volume of test data that was not ever
 > retired as Orcfax previously used this space as a testing sandbox.

 In this model, unconsumed reference inputs were those still available for smart contracts to use on-chain.
-Spending a UTxO with a reference input would render it unusable in a smart contract (though the data was still visible in the historical transaction).
-This process of consuming reference inputs is also referred to as _garbage collection_ or the _retiring_ of fact statements.
+Spending a UTXO with a reference input would render it unusable in a smart contract (though the data was still visible in the historical transaction).
+This process of consuming reference inputs was referred to as _garbage collection_ or the _retiring_ of Fact Statements.

-At the time of this version, Orcfax committed to a mainnet policy whereby two unspent fact UTxO would remain on-chain at all times in order to provide continuous datum coverage.
+During v0, Orcfax had a mainnet policy stipulating that two unspent Fact UTXO should remain on-chain at all times in order to provide users with continuous datum coverage.

 > Note: maintaining at least two datum on-chain gave smart contracts (and their
-> developers) access to the most current datum and the datum before that for
+> developers) access to the most current datum, and the datum before that, for
 > inspection.
 The POSIX timestamps denoting a valid-from and valid-through
 > period could be inspected to ensure that they were still within a valid
 > window.